pagadesantosh/all_about_front_end/problem_solving_coding/polyfills/01_Array.includes.md

 ### Array.prototype.includes

 **Definition**: Determines whether an array includes a certain value among its entries, returning true or false.
+If the user provided index is less than or equal to 0, the entire array will be searched(because of while loop runs from 0 to length of array).

 ```js
 //Syntax: